-It moisturizes the respiratory path allowing the mucus to flow, hence de-congesting stuffed air passages.
-Adding essential oils in a baby unit can make colds and flu more bearable for your infant.
+It moisturizes the respiratory path, allowing the mucus to flow, hence de-congesting stuffed air passages.
+Adding essential oils to a baby unit can make colds and flu more bearable for your infant.

-It is the best essential oil recommended for use in a humidifier to provide relief when your baby is suffering cold.
+It is the best essential oil recommended for use in a humidifier to provide relief when your baby is suffering from a cold.